sildater/parangonar/README.md

 1. Offline Note Matching:
     - `AutomaticNoteMatcher`:
-        piano roll-based, hierarchical DTW and combinatiroial optimization for pitch-wise note distribution. requires scores and performances in the current implementation, but not necessarily.
+        piano roll-based, hierarchical DTW and combinatorial optimization for pitch-wise note distribution. requires scores and performances in the current implementation, but not necessarily.
     - `DualDTWNoteMatcher`:
         symbolic note set-based DTW, pitch-wise onsetDTW, separate handling of ornamentations possible. requires scores and performances for sequence representation.
-        Default and SOTA for standard score to performance matching.
+        **Default and SOTA** for standard score to performance matching.
     - `TheGlueNoteMatcher`:
         pre-trained neural network for note similarity, useful for large mismatches between versions. works on any two MIDI files.